spinnylights/vulkan-notes/vulkan_notes.md

 like this for the Saturn sometime…that feels kind of nice to fantasize about right now.
 Anyway.

+##### Framebuffer regions

+This is just a quick concept we need to define so we can use it elsewhere.
+A _framebuffer region_ is a subset of the geometric area of the framebuffer.
+It can either be a _sample region_, which is a set of sample coordinates (x, y, layer, sample) within the framebuffer, or a _fragment region_, which is a set of fragment coordinates (x, y, layer) within the framebuffer.
+Obviously we haven't talked about what a sample or a fragment is yet, but just hold tight for a bit and we'll get there (you can skip ahead to "Graphics pipelines" if you need to know right now).
+At this point you can just think about a framebuffer region as some part of the image data included in the framebuffer.

 #### Creating a render pass

 At last!
 I think now we can approach this and it won't seem so